-For in vitro diagnostic use only by trained personnel.
+For in vitro diagnostic use only.
+For trained personnel use only.

-The Stop Solution may cause skin, eye and respiratory irritation.
-Avoid breathing in fumes.
+The Stop solution may cause skin, eye, and respiratory irritation.
+Avoid inhaling fumes.

-Assay Color reagent may cause skin irritation.
-Handle with care, use gloves.
+Assay color reagent may cause skin irritation.
+Handle with care; use gloves.

 BUFFER A can cause eye irritation.
-Handle with care, use goggles.
+Handle with care; use goggles.

-Do not smoke, drink, eat or apply cosmetics in the working area.
+Do not smoke, drink, eat, or apply cosmetics in the working area.
 Wear protective gloves, clothing, and eye protection.
 Wash hands thoroughly after handling.

-Identified hazards of the chemicals presented in this kit and the appropriate warning information associated with those hazards are presented in Q-NADMED Safety Data Sheet (SDS).
+The Q-NADMED Safety Data Sheet (SDS) presents the identified hazards of the chemicals in this kit and the appropriate warning information associated with those hazards.

-Disposal of used kit components is described in in Q-NADMED Safety Data Sheet (SDS).
+The Q-NADMED Safety Data Sheet (SDS) describes the disposal of used kit components.